 Remote video monitoring

 This scenario demonstrates the use of a voice-down system, one of the many features of remote video monitoring.
-Remote monitoring is an advanced security service that combines a central station system, onsite surveillance cameras, and analytics software to proactively monitor and protect a property in real-time.
+Remote monitoring is an advanced security service that combines a central station system, onsite surveillance and camera analytics to proactively monitor and protect a property in real-time.

-This type of security has become increasingly popular among facilities in recent years, especially those that are large and complex.
+This type of security has become increasingly popular among facilities in recent years.
 But as all Facility Managers know, security is never a one-size-fits-all solution.
 It’s important to educate yourself about remote surveillance to recognize if it’s a solution you should consider.

 The advantages of remote video monitoring